nftgp/specs/README.md

 #### Example

-The infamous Beeple NFT's is identified by the following nft scheme URI:
+The infamous Beeple NFT is identified by the following nft scheme URI:

 > nft://1/0x2a46f2ffd99e19a89476e2f62270e0a35bbf0756/40913/EVERYDAYS%3A%20THE%20FIRST%205000%20DAYS.jpg

 ## SVG URI resolution

+Special consideration is given to SVG as an NFT data format.
+SVG data must be processed by the gateway to resolve certain URI and embed the referenced resources.

+### URI locations that are subject to resolution

+#### `href` attributes
 Values of any SVG [href attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/href) are subject to resolution by the gateway.

+#### css `url()` functions
 Additionally, the gateway must resolve the arguments of [css url() functions](https://developer.mozilla.org/en-US/docs/Web/CSS/url).

+URIs appearing anywhere else in the SVG document are not resolved but kept unmodified.

-### URI schemes for resolution
+### URI schemes that are subject to resolution

 #### http(s)